-Prerequisite: None (Please view Honors and AP Course Considerations before selecting this course)
+Prerequisite: None (Please view Honors and AP Course

-Course Description: Upon completion of this one semester course, the students will have a richer understanding of the American political system and its foundation, structure, and functions to the extent he or she will develop their own political identify.
+Course Description: Upon completion of this one semester course, the students will have a richer understanding of the American political system and its foundation, structure, and functions to the extent he or she will develop their own political identity.
 It prepares students with college level writing skills, knowledge of facts, theories, court cases, and an ability to evaluate and analyze pertinent information relevant to the Advanced Placement exam.
 Approved College Board teacher syllabus required.